snapshot-labs/snapshot-docs/space-handbook/nft-voting/poap-proof-of-attendance.md

 ---
-description: Take POAPs into account when calculating the individual Voting Power.
+description: Take POAPs into account when calculating the individual Voting power.
 ---

 # POAP - Proof of Attendance